klaasnienhuis/devfab/docs/projects/product-tour.md

 I want users to step through these annotations with a back/next button.
 Those buttons make the annotations easy to digest, one at a time.
 A simple back/next navigation will avoid your users feeling overwhelmed.
 I'm going to show a custom title in the sidebar and I'm moving the sidebar to the left or right depending on the position of the annotation.

-Most of this section comes from the [Navigation example](../guide/annotations/navigation.html) in the guide.
+Most of this section comes from the [Navigation example](../guide/annotations/navigation.html) tutorial in the guide.

-When you first load the scene, get the annotations from the scene and keep track of how many there are.
+When you first load the scene, get the list of annotations from the scene and keep track of how many there are.
 That will help you calculate the next or previous annotation id.

 ```js
 let maxId = 0;